ScribbleLabApp/Scribble-LLDB-CLI/README.md

 ### 3. Using universal binary
 Download the universal binary from the latest release, extract the zip and move it to /usr/local/bin/.

+## Troubleshooting
+For troubleshooting common issues, refer to the [Troubleshooting guide](docs/Troubleshooting.md).